-This deliverable, being the final output of Task 3.5, provides an update on the design and implementation of the Field-level middleware and networking toolbox of SEMIoTICS, for giving access to sensor data via semantically annotated interfaces over multiple messaging protocols.
+This deliverable, being the second output of Task 3.5, provides an update on the design and implementation of the Field-level middleware and networking toolbox of SEMIoTICS, for giving access to sensor data via semantically annotated interfaces over multiple messaging protocols.

-In this deliverable we detailed technologies and mechanisms related to NFV, SDN, semantic bootstrapping and interoperability to increase the reliability, flexibility, and performance of IIoT networks.
+In this deliverable we discussed how concepts, like NFV, SDN, semantic bootstrapping and interoperability can be leveraged by IIoT networks to increase their reliability, flexibility, and performance.
 Furthermore, we contributed the architectural design of the SEMIoTICS field-level middleware and explained how it is used in the use cases.
-The SEMIoTICS integration testbed was also presented, which implements an end-to-end IIoT SDN/NFV architecture, complete with the local cloud, SDN networking, a Pattern engine and Field layers that demonstrate smart actuation, monitoring and analytics functionalities.
+The SEMIoTICS integration testbed was also presented, which implement an end-to-end IIoT SDN/NFV architecture, complete with the local cloud, SDN networking and Field layers that demonstrate smart actuation, monitoring and analytics functionalities.
 Standardized semantic models for IIoT applications and SPDI pattern-driven mechanisms that guarantee network-level semantic interoperability were detailed.
 These form the basis of the semantic bootstrapping and Interoperability framework, which is a significant part of the SEMIoTICS field-level middleware.
 Finally, we contributed experimental results regarding the deployment of IIoT applications on top of virtualized infrastructure.
-In one scenario we achieved submillisecond latencies for services hosted directly at the IIoT Gateway, which are unaffected by network congestion.
+In one scenario we achieved sub-millisecond latencies for services hosted directly at the IIoT Gateway, which are unaffected by network congestion.
 And we showed how the Orchestration subsystems can adapt to user demand, automating service placement, migration, scale-out and load balancing.

-This deliverable also focused on the interconnection of the NFV Management and Orchestration components via the Os-Ma-Nfvo endpoint with the Pattern Orchestrator, which acts as an OSS/BSS component, and the SDN Controller.
-Hence, we were able to showcase policy-driven adaptation of the SDN and NFV Infrastructure via a real-world demonstrator scenario inspired by the healthcare domain.
-Furthermore, the semantics, patterns and specifications of network-level properties, which are part of the Pattern-driven NBI in the Field-Level Middleware, are also detailed in this deliverable.
-The pattern-driven NBIs among MANO entities will ensure seamless interoperability among different entities of the Backend Cloud.
-After validation of the above at the integration testbed, each new feature implemented in the Field-layer Middleware will be made available to use cases in WP5, to implement their advanced scenarios and functionalities.
+In the third and final cycle of this deliverable (which will be provided as "D3.11 - Field-level middleware & networking toolbox (final)"), even more emphasis will be placed on the pattern-driven functionality, and specifically on the interconnection with the NFV Management and Orchestration components via the Os-Ma-Nfvo endpoint and the SSC via its Pattern Engine NBI.
+Hence, we will be able to showcase policy-driven adaptation and orchestration of the SDN and NFV Infrastructure.
+Furthermore, the semantics, patterns and specifications of network-level properties, to be included in D3.10 (("Network-level Semantic Interoperability (final)"), will also be implemented as part of the Pattern-driven NBI in the Field-Level Middleware.
+The pattern-driven NBIs among MANO entities will also ensure seamless interoperability among different entities of the Backend Cloud.

+After validation of the above at the integration testbed, each new feature implemented at the Field-layer Middleware will be made available to use cases, to implement their advanced scenarios and functionalities.